 Don’t Tip for Bad Service

 If you have had rude service, don’t let them guilt you into tipping.
 Don’t guilt yourself into tipping for bad service.
 It brings down the level of service.
 And we don’t need that in France!

-It’s customary to tip hairdressers (unless it’s the owner), tour guides (although this shouldn’t be obligatory either), theater ushers (although I read an article stating this is actually illegal, too, if it’s in lieu of minimum wage salary), and parking valets.
+It’s customary to tip hairdressers (unless it’s the owner), tour guides (although this isn’t obligatory either), theater ushers (although this is actually illegal, too, if it’s in lieu of minimum wage salary), and parking valets.
 In hotels it’s customary to tip luggage handlers, room service (except for breakfast) and to leave something on your pillow for housekeeping (especially if you’ve been a slob).
-In some places (like cloak rooms) you may see a sign that says pourboire interdit (tipping forbidden).
+In some places (like cloakrooms) you may see a sign that says pourboire interdit (tipping forbidden).
 I never tip a taxi driver more than a euro, usually I round up to make it easier for them to give me change.
 AGain, according to French law, it’s actually illegal to require (or even request) that customers tip instead of paying at least minimum wage.